chengr4/all-about-Rust/README.md

 # All about Rust

+- Core: traits and safe access to data
-- package manager: cargo
+- Package manager: cargo
 - Common indent: 4 spaces
-- print line is called "marco" (see by exclamation)
+- Print line is called "marco" (see by exclamation)
-- shadowing: Define a variable with same name but different data types
+- Shadowing: Define a variable with same name but different data types

+---

 - [Loop](./loop/)
 - [Variable](./variable/)